Frequently Asked Questions.

 Below you will find a range of different topic areas, with Frequently Asked Questions listed.

-The Tier 2 Certificate of Sponsorship HEE assigns will cover the duration of the training programme and all rotations, up to a maximum of five years if required for the programme, as per Home Office regulations.
+The Certificate of Sponsorship HEE assigns will cover the duration of the training programme and all rotations, up to a maximum of five years if required for the programme, as per Home Office regulations.
 Trainees will only have to apply for a new visa when their programme comes to an end, or after five years for programmes exceeding five years in duration, rather than applying every time their employment changes as a result of a change in rotation.

 If you are not currently sponsored by Health Educaiton England, for example you are in a Trust Grade post which is sponsored by the Trust, you will need a CoS.
 It is not possible to train on a CoS issued by a different employer, because the job role will be different.
-All trainees who are on a Tier 2 visa must be sponsored by Health Education England.

 How long can I be sponsored for?

-A CoS can only be issued for the length of your training contract (depending on the amount of time you have already spent on a Tier 2 visa).
+A CoS can only be issued for the length of your training contract (depending on the amount of time you have already spent on a visa).
 It cannot be extended beyond your training contract date.

 What is the role of Health Education England and the employer?